Contributing Seeds

 Follow dry process guidelines.
 Make sure seeds are thoroughly dried.
 This can be tested by hitting a seed with a hammer which should cause the seed to shatter.

-Cucumber - Cucumis Sativus
+Cucumber - Cucumis sativus

 Steward: Kim